12:32 15 February 2012

 United's first season back in the Football League ended with them finishing 12th in League 2, just five points adrift of the play-offs.
 The 2011-12 season saw the U's finally break their hoodoo against local rivals Swindon Town, winning at the County ground for the first time since 1973 and then completing the double on a joyous afternoon at the Kassam Stadium.
 However the team fell away in the closing stages of the season to just miss out on the play-offs again.

-The summer saw Chairman Kelvin Thomas depart and owner Ian Lenagan become Executive Chairman as the U's geared up for another promotion challenge.
+The summer saw chairman Kelvin Thomas depart and owner Ian Lenagan become executive chairman as the U's geared up for another promotion challenge.
 Ultimately, however, United again fell just short of the play-offs, finishing four points adrift of 7th-placed Bradford City.
 With many players out of contract at the end of the season, manager Chris Wilder used the opportunity to revamp the squad ahead of the 2013-14 season.
+In January 2014 Chris Wilder left for Northampton and after a few weeks under the care of Mickey Lewis, Gary Waddock was appointed head coach.
+He was replaced by Michael Appleton in July 2014 when Darryl Eales took over as chairman, with Mark Ashton appointed as CEO.